Vegan milk chocolate manufacturers explain the challenges of creating a plant-based dairy bar, the ingredients used and why they’re more expensive.

 Now, he’s tapping into another booming market.
 As Cadbury became Britain’s fastest-growing grocery brand, the Love Cocoa founder took the world’s fastest-growing alt-milk to create a vegan milk chocolate bar.

-HiP — or Happiness in Plants — was born out of a desire to meet flexitarian and eco-conscious demand as well as come up with a plant-based milk chocolate made from his beloved oat milk.
+HiP — or Happiness in Plants — was born out of a desire to meet flexitarian and eco-conscious demand as well as come up with a vegan milk chocolate made from his beloved oat milk.